 - Be attentive of any warning sound in case a piece of metal has been detected of the custom clothing

 3. Light Box Checking

-A light box checking method verifies if the garment/apparel colors conform to the specifications of the product.
+A light box checking method verifies if the garment/apparel colors conform to the specifications of the clothes’ product design company.
 It is basically an enclosed cube with a light source inside while the other side is covered with a translucent surface of plastic or glass.
 This apparatus will block out all other light source and will help the inspector examine the colors and shading present in the garment/apparel.

 Light boxes are useful for color checking.
 Most clothing production companies have light boxes available for this purpose alone, but they may not be common due to specific situations like people enjoying the products, consumers not part of the production core, etc.

 Here are the steps for light box testing:

 - Determine that a light box is available and in working condition.

 - Place the clothing in the light box along with one approved sample as basis.